MESepehr/MESepehr.github.io/README.md

-# CV HTML Themplate
+# CV HTML Template
-## Dont you Whana host your CV online?
+## Don't you Wanna host your CV online?
-1- Copy this template to your local machin,
+1- Copy this template to your local machine,

 2- Change it to your liking,